ryantd42/NY-Legislative-Git/2023/A3305B-2023/bill.md

  laws of 2001, is amended to read as follows:
   §  404-p.
 Distinctive plates for congressional medal of honor recipi- ents.
-1. Any congressional medal of honor  recipient  residing  in  this state, THE SPOUSE OF ANY  SUCH RECIPIENT, OR THE SURVIVING SPOUSE OF ANY SUCH  DECEASED RECIPIENT, shall, upon request, be issued a license plate bearing the words "congressional medal of  honor".
-IF  A  DISTINCTIVE LICENSE  PLATE  IS  ISSUED  TO  A CONGRESSIONAL MEDAL OF HONOR RECIPIENT PURSUANT TO THIS SECTION, ADDITIONAL DISTINCTIVE LICENSE PLATES  MAY  BE ISSUED  FOR  EVERY  VEHICLE  REGISTERED IN THE NAME OF THE CONGRESSIONAL MEDAL OF HONOR RECIPIENT RESIDING IN THIS STATE OR THE  SPOUSE  OF  SUCH CONGRESSIONAL  MEDAL  OF  HONOR  RECIPIENT.
+1. Any congressional medal of honor  recipient  residing  in  this state  OR  THE  SPOUSE  OF  ANY  SUCH RECIPIENT shall, upon request, be issued a license plate bearing the words "congressional medal of honor".
+ IF A DISTINCTIVE PLATE IS ISSUED  TO  A  CONGRESSIONAL  MEDAL  OF  HONOR RECIPIENT PURSUANT TO THIS SECTION, ADDITIONAL DISTINCTIVE PLATES MAY BE ISSUED  FOR  EVERY  VEHICLE  REGISTERED IN THE NAME OF THE CONGRESSIONAL MEDAL OF HONOR RECIPIENT RESIDING IN THIS STATE OR THE  SPOUSE  OF  SUCH CONGRESSIONAL  MEDAL  OF  HONOR  RECIPIENT.
 Application for said license